 “I don’t have any money on me, do you need to call my parents?”
 Nan grimaced, if this was going to be like any of the other times she checked in at the hospital, quiet would be at a premium.
 Ma and Pa doted on her entirely too much, confinement to a bed meant no escape from their affections.

-“Don’t worry about that, even if you came with coins, we couldn’t take them.”
-Izusa yawned, hiding her mouth with a hand.
+“Don’t worry about that, even if you came with coins, we couldn’t take ’em.”
+Izusa hid a yawn with her hand.
 “Repeat your ABCs, please.”

-That was worthy of a raised eyebrow, but Nan did as told.
-She was probably just testing her for a concussion or something similar.
-Her memory was kind of hazy, the last thing Nan remembered was walking her way home from Mona’s ice cream place.
+That was worthy of a raised eyebrow, but Nan did as requested.
+Probably just testing her for a concussion.
+Her memory was kind of hazy, the last thing Nan remembered was walking her way back from Mona’s ice cream place.
 Pavement to hospital building was quite the transition.

 “Hyulic…” That was not a letter.
-Another foreign sounding bit of gibberish danced at the tip of her tongue, though she opted to look up at Izusa rather than let it spill out.
+Another foreign sounding bit of gibberish danced at the tip of her tongue, though she opted to look up at Izusa rather than let it spill.

 “Gin and… Pylt?”

-“Yup.”
+“Yep.”
 Izusa clapped her hands together, “That’s all of them.
-I need you to sit really still for a second, okay, Nan?”
+Now I need you to sit really still for a second.
+Okay, Nan?”

 Nan held up her palm, halting Izusa’s approach.
 “You messed with my brain?”

-“No no no no. I wouldn’t poke around with a kid’s brain, I messed with your soul.”
+“No no no. I wouldn’t poke around with a kid’s brain, I messed with your soul.”